UMANG13-coder/Neoapps.ai-Documentation/docs/dnd-usage/working-with-components.md

 ---
 id: working-with-components
-title: How to Configure DnD?
+title: How to Configure DND?
 sidebar_position: 2
 ---